NeoGeographyToolkit/StereoPipeline/docs/tools/sfs_blend.rst

     The SfS DEM to process.

 --lola-dem <arg>
-    The LOLA DEM to fill in the regions in permanent shadow.
+    The LOLA DEM to use to fill in the regions in permanent shadow.

 --max-lit-image-mosaic <arg>
     The maximally lit image mosaic to use to determine the permanently